jxliagui/DS340W/README.md

 #### **Scripts for model**, they are here: **DS340W/project/src/models**

-(Note here that GitHub will arranged in alphabetical order, the following list is in the order we ran)
+(Note here that GitHub will be arranged in alphabetical order, the following list is in the order we ran)

 -   **Linear_Regression_Model.ipynb** includes